National Resistance Museum, Luxembourg

-The National Museum of Resistance and Human Rights (French: Musée National de la Résistance et des Droits Humains) is located in the centre of Esch-sur-Alzette in the south-east of Luxembourg.
+The National Museum of Resistance and Human Rights (Luxembourgish: Nationale Resistenzmusée; French: Musée National de la Résistance et des Droits Humains; German: Nationales Museum des Widerstands und der Menschenrechte) is located in the centre of Esch-sur-Alzette in the south-west of Luxembourg.
 The specially designed building (1956) traces the history of Luxembourg from 1940 to 1945 under the Nazi oppression, through the reactions of the people (passive resistance, resistance movements, forced enrolment, strike, refractory, Luxembourger in the maquis and in the Allied forces), until liberation, by photos, objects and works of art.
 There is also an exhibition of the Nazi concentration camps and the treatment of Luxembourg's Jews.

 History

 From the late 1940s, those involved in the resistance and political deportees began to plan a national resistance museum in order to preserve the memory of Luxembourg's victims of the Nazi occupation.
 A committee made up of the City of Esch-sur-Alzette, unions and representatives of resistance movements under the presidency of Ed Barbel, undertook a fund-raising exercise which led to the opening of the Resistance Museum on 22 July 1956.
 The building was designed by the architects Nicolas Schmit-Noesen and Laurent Schmit.

 In 1984, the Minister of Culture, Robert Krieps, had the collection renewed and the museum renovated.
 The museum re-opened in 1987, and through ministerial authority was now dubbed a "National" museum.
 Since 2008 Frank Schroeder, a former art teacher, manages the museum.